You are currently viewing How to Gross Out Potential Buyers (and Maybe Some of Your Friends) Without Knowing It

 I believe in being both gentle and straightforward with home sellers, so to help you out, I’ve compiled a list of some of the top offenders when selling a home…

-• “Odd” stuff.
 We’ve all got stuff in our homes that other people may find weird.
 The weird stuff is quirky and fun for dwelling, but it can be a big problem when selling.
 At best it’s a huge distraction for the home buyer, and at worst it may have them running for the door.
-During staging consultations I always recommend clients remove anything overtly religious, political, or sexual in nature.
-But over the years I’ve encountered a number of other items that fall into the “might make buyers extremely uncomfortable” category, including (but not limited to) most forms of taxidermy, large collections of porcelain dolls, bongs and other drug paraphernalia, S&M equipment, and evidence of hoarding (e.g., piles of trash and old magazines).
+During staging consultations I always recommend clients remove anything overtly religious, political, or sexual.
+But over the years I’ve encountered many other items that fall into the “might make buyers extremely uncomfortable” category, including (but not limited to) most forms of taxidermy, large collections of porcelain dolls, bongs, and other drug paraphernalia, S&M equipment, and evidence of hoarding (e.g., piles of trash and old magazines).
 Bottom line: if you’re not sure something very personal to you will feel odd to buyers, just go ahead and remove it before you list your home.

-• Carpeted anything in the bathroom.
 Bathrooms are a high-moisture area, making carpet a breeding ground for mold and mildew, and home buyers know it.
 If you can afford to do it, rip it out and install tile or another flooring more suitable for wet areas before listing your home.
-While you’re at it, go ahead and tuck away any bath mats for photos and showings — not only will they make the space seem visually smaller, a lot of buyers will actually tip-toe and hop over them when viewing your home.
-And lose the fuzzy toilet seat covers as well (even if you’re not selling…this is not a trendy thing anymore.)
+While you’re at it, go ahead and tuck away any bath mats for photos and showings.
+Not only do these mats make the space seem visually smaller, but a lot of buyers will actually tip-toe and hop over them when viewing your home.
+And lose the fuzzy toilet seat covers while you’re at it (even if you’re not selling…this is not a trendy thing anymore.)

-• Evidence of pests.
-Many times I have walked into a home and instantly been hit with the smell of mothballs.
+I have often walked into a home and instantly been hit with the smell of mothballs.
 After recovering from the intense, and what I consider overpowering smell of camphor, my next thought is always “What are these sellers fighting to keep out of their house?
 Rats?
 Snakes?”
-Potential buyers do not want a house that immediately requires bug bombing.
-Or that needs critters chased out.
+Potential home buyers do not want a house that immediately requires bug bombing or has gross critter droppings.
 Hire professional pest control to address the issues before the home hits the market.
 Hide poison, bug spray, and traps when showing your home.

-• Evidence of pets.
 I love pets.
 I have pets.
 But not everybody does.
-And even if they do, most buyers don’t appreciate seeing open litter boxes or tufts of animal fur floating across the floor.
-Keep your home well vacuumed, swept, and mopped while on the market and regularly launder any washable textiles that can hold pet odor (blankets, bedding, pillows).
-Hide food bowls and litter boxes for showings, and absolutely take your pet off the premises if at all possible when buyers come calling.
+And even if they do, most home buyers don’t appreciate seeing gross, full litter boxes or tufts of animal fur floating across the floor.
+Keep your home well vacuumed, swept, and mopped while on the market, and regularly launder any washable textiles that can hold pet odor (blankets, bedding, pillows).
+Hide food bowls and litter boxes for showings, and take your pet off the premises if at all possible when buyers come calling.
 If you’re unable to take pets off the property, keep them in a kennel (no roaming kitties or dogs locked in a room) — it’s safer for the buyers and safer for your pet.

-• Sticky, greasy kitchen cabinets.
 Years of delicious, home-cooked meals sometimes result in sticky, spattered grease build-up on cabinets around the stove area.
-Use the vent hood often when frying food, keep its filters clean, and open windows when possible when cooking.
-Wipe down after every meal prep to keep grease manageable, and be sure to do a thorough de-greasing of all areas before listing your home.
+Use the vent hood often when frying food, keep its filters clean, and open windows if possible when cooking.
+Wipe down after every meal prep to keep grease manageable, and be sure to do a thorough de-greasing of all gross areas before home buyers visit your home.
 We really like Krud Kutter for this job (make sure to test an inconspicuous area before wiping down all your surfaces):

-Have you ever been turned off or grossed out by something you saw while shopping for new homes?
+Have you ever been turned off or disgusted by something you saw while shopping for new homes?
 Share it with us in the comments!

 The products on this blog have been independently selected because I like them.
 Some of the links on this blog are affiliate links, meaning, if you choose to click on a link and make a purchase, I earn a small commission.
 This commission comes at no additional cost to you and is paid 100% by the merchant, which helps me continue to create free content for my readers — so it’s a win-win!
 Thank you for supporting my blog and my business!